 · The front end dives or the rear squats

 When a car’s struts and shocks are worn out, the rear end may squat during acceleration, or the front end may dive upon braking.
 This is a clear indication that these components need to be replaced.

 At our auto repair shop, we specialize in replacing worn shocks and struts to ensure that your drive is not only enjoyable and reliable but also safe.
-Bring your vehicle to our auto repair shop today for shocks and struts replacement.
+Bring your vehicle to one of our 5 auto repair shops today for shocks and struts replacement.